 Dustin Poirier ships the fight kits himself.
 Another personal touch that makes the rising UFC star's charitable efforts so unique.

-Poirier has been auctioning off his fight-worn gloves and clothes for the past year to raise money for various causes in his hometown of Lafayette, Louisiana -- a tradition he plans to continue after Saturday night's main-event bout with Justin Gaethje on Fox.
+Poirier has been auctioning off his fight-worn gloves and clothes for the past few years to raise money for various causes in his hometown of Lafayette, Louisiana.

 And the winning bidders ... well, they'd better not be expecting any sanitized versions to show up on their doorstep.